andrewheiss/Dissertation/Writing/7_methods_appendix/methods_appendix.md

 !INCLUDE "../../Output/tables/3-summary-list.md"
 \elandscape

 After cleaning the initial list of e-mails, I divided potential respondents into groups of roughly 600 organizations for ease in mass e-mailing.
 I sent each potential respondent an initial invitation, followed up with a reminder roughly two weeks later, and a final reminder after another two weeks.[^6] The text of the invitation is presented in @fig:email-invitation and @fig:survey-timeline shows the cumulative number of responses over time following each wave of invitations to each of the smaller groups.
-A static version of the survey instrument can be accessed online.[^7]
+A static version of the survey instrument is provided in @fig:complete-survey and can also be accessed online.[^7]

 ![Initial survey e-mail invitation](../../Graphics/email-invitation){#fig:email-invitation}